-CHCF’s webinar on August 5 from noon to 1:15 PM (PT) will highlight the feedback provided to DHCS from various organizations on the Medi-Cal managed care procurement draft RFP.
+CHCF’s webinar on August 5 from noon to 1:15 PM (PT) highlighted the feedback provided to DHCS from various organizations on the Medi-Cal managed care procurement draft RFP.

 Remote Patient Monitoring in the Safety Net: What Payers and Providers Need to Know